cyclus/cyclus.github.com/source/user/install_from_tarball.rst

    :start-after: .. website_include_start
    :end-before: .. website_include_end

-Instruction to install those dependencies on the major platform can be found :doc:`here <DEPENDENCIES>`.
+Instructions to install dependencies on the major platforms can be found :doc:`here <DEPENDENCIES>`.